schmidma/optuna-mnist/README.md

 # optuna-mnist
-An template example how to use optuna with pytorch lightning
+A template example how to use optuna with pytorch lightning